Bhanuprakash1105/computer-graphics-iiith/SRIP/Codes/Readme.txt

-I will make the buttons and checkBoxes in the Display tab functionable in my furthur commits.
+The MAIN HTML File is "index.html" file.

-The MAIN HTML File is "index.html" file
+I have completed the entire EXPERIMENT by adding all the required features and details.